-So why not use your newfound photography knowledge to capture the best memories yet?
+Why not use your newfound photography knowledge to capture your best winter photos yet?

 But how do we retain our highlights, whilst not sacrificing our shadow detail?!
-Don’t worry, we clever little Christmas Elves at iPhotography Course have compiled the perfect guide to taking stunning winter photography even in the harshest conditions to make sure your photos glisten like tinsel!
+Don’t worry, at iPhotography have compiled the perfect winter photography guide for taking stunning photos in the harshest conditions to make sure your photos glisten like tinsel!

 Plus, there is nothing worse than whipping out your camera for that once-in-a-lifetime shot only to have it fog up as soon as it’s exposed to the cold.

-To eliminate this threat, immediately place your gear back into your kit bag once you’ve finished shooting outdoors.
-Moreover, don’t open it up again until you’ve been home for a couple of hours.
-This allows your kit, particularly your camera, to slowly warm up to room temperature.
+The best way to eliminate this threat is to place your gear back into your kit bag after you’ve once you’ve finished shooting outdoors and don’t open it up again until you’ve been home for a couple of hours.
+This allows your gear, particularly your camera, to slowly warm up to room temperature.

-Don’t be overly confident of wanting to capture images with a telephoto, wide-angled, fisheye and prime lens before you go out.
+Don’t be overly confident of wanting to capture images with telephoto, wide angled, fisheye and prime lens before you go out.
 The intentions are great, but the reality is that sub-zero temperatures will limit your willingness to constantly opening your bag and changing lens and settings whilst your fingers are turning in to icicles!

-Instead of losing fingers to frostbite, take out a zoom lens which covers short to long focal lengths.
-This will still give you variety in your shots – and pick up a pair of fingerless gloves to help with the frost!
+Instead of losing fingers to frostbite, take out a zoom lens which covers short to long focal lengths which will still give you variety in your shots.
+(And pick up a pair of fingerless gloves to help with the frost!)

-Other things that can give up easily in cold weather are batteries.
-Always pack a couple of spares and keep them warm ready for when you need them.
-Cold weather severely drains battery power by up to 50% and if you aren’t prepared then your shoot could be over sooner than you think!
+Other things that can give up easily in cold weather, are your batteries.
+Always pack a couple of spares and keep them warm for when you need them.
+Cold weather severely drains battery power by up to 50% and if you aren’t aware then your shoot could be over quicker than you think!

-Winter Warning – Invest in a strong camera neck or wrist strap to keep control on your kit.
-After all, the last thing you want to happen is to lose your footing on icy floors and drop your camera on hard surfaces.
+Invest in a strong camera neck or wrist strap to keep control on your kit, the last thing you want to happen is to lose your footing on icy floors and drop your camera on hard surfaces.

 To help cut down on that bright winter’s sunshine then of course small apertures will help, but if you’re a lover of shallow depth of field then using filters will allow you to keep the shallowness along with the correct exposure.

-Grad filters are perfectly made for this situation as half filters the skylight and the landscape exposure remains the same – best of both worlds!
-Just make sure it’s screwed on the right way around!
+Grad (Graduated) filters are perfectly made for this situation, half filters the skylight and the landscape exposure remain the same – best of both worlds!
+Just make sure it is screwed on the right way around!

-UV or Skylight filters are generic filters which you can attach on top of any filter to protect the front element from snow and debris.
+UV or Skylight filters are generic filters that you can attach on top of any filter to protect the front element from snow and debris.

-A polarizing filter will darken skies and make blacks appear crisper, therefore giving more definition to clouds.
+Polarizing filters will darken skies and make blacks appear crisper, giving more definition to clouds.

 Yellow filters can be useful to counteract the blue tones reflected by snow from the sky.